 Nothing is worse than arriving late for a job interview.
-You haven’t even started the job and you are getting there late!
-This shows that you are not a serious candidate, you are disrespectful of other peoples’ time, and that you are disorganized.
+You haven’t even started the job, and you are getting there late!
+This shows that you are not a serious candidate, disrespectful of other peoples’ time, and disorganized.
 In fact, it is wise to be at least 15 minutes early.
 This shows that you are punctual and enthusiastic, plus it gives you a few minutes to gather your thoughts.

 2.)
 Demonstrate Confident and Friendly Manners:

-You may have been told this over and over again, so listen to this advice.
+Listen to this advice.
 A strong handshake gives the impression of a strong personality.
-Walk in confidently and extend your hand in a confident manner.
+Walk in confidently and confidently extend your hand.
 Seal the deal with a firm handshake and introduction.
-Whether you are feeling confident on the inside or not, tell yourself you are confident and you will be.
+Whether you are feeling confident on the inside or not, tell yourself you are confident, and you will be.

 3.)
 Research the Company: